Fred Bennett: Houston Texans

-Bennett was drafted by the Houston Texans with the 123rd overall pick in the fourth round of the 2007 NFL draft.
+Bennett was selected by the Houston Texans with the 123rd overall pick in the fourth round of the 2007 NFL draft.
 He replaced the injured Dunta Robinson in his rookie season, recording 62 tackles and intercepting three passes.

 San Diego Chargers

 After being waived in August 2010, he was claimed by the Chargers and spent the first four games of the 2010 season as a backup and special teams player.

 Cincinnati Bengals

 After being cut by San Diego, Bennett was claimed on November 23, 2010, by the Cincinnati Bengals to replace injured cornerback Johnathan Joseph.
 Bennett was released on August 27, 2011.

 Arizona Cardinals

 On August 29, 2011, Bennett signed with the Arizona Cardinals.
 He was waived on September 2.

 Calgary Stampeders

 On May 22, 2012, Bennett signed with the Calgary Stampeders.
 In his first three seasons in the CFL, Bennett totaled 129 tackles, five special teams tackles, nine interceptions and one fumble recovery.
 Bennett was named a 2014 West Division All-Star and won a Grey Cup later that season.
 On February 3, 2015, Bennett and the Stamps agreed to a contract extension.